sergevs/net-snmp-subagent-shell/README.md

 For a complete description of usage and installation please visit [wiki home](../../wiki)

-The project goal is to supply any required for monitoring system data via SNMP.
+The project goal is to supply any required for monitoring system data(except logs) via SNMP.

-See also [zenpack](https://github.com/sergevs/ZenPacks.ssv.SubagentShell/wiki) implementation for [Zenoss](http://www.zenoss.org)